Collateral for Education Loan: Everything You Need to Know

 Before you begin your loan application, you must understand the meaning of collateral, its need, the types of collateral a lender accepts and the difference between education loans with collateral and without.
 You can also contact India’s leading education loan providers through Shiksha Study Abroad.

-Students seeking educational loans frequently become perplexed when they hear the phrase "collateral education loan."
-It's because they are unsure of what it is or what kind of protection they can provide.
-Collateral is an asset pledged against your education loan.
-It can be a tangible asset like a house or an intangible asset like a Fixed Deposit.
+Many students get confused when they hear the term "collateral education loan".
+Very few of them understand what it means or what assets they can use.
+Simply understand that, collateral is an asset you pledge against your education loan.
+This could be a physical asset like a house or a financial one such as a Fixed Deposit.

 Education loans secured with collateral are known as secured loans.
 Many banks and non-banking financial institutions provide education loans without collateral which are known as unsecured loans.
 Since the risk factor associated with secured loans is lower, the interest rate of a secured loan may be lesser than an unsecured loan.